tropicbliss/NodeSniper/README.md

 - Spread (delay between asynchronous sniping requests)
 - Auto offset

+## To-do

+- Refactor the code cuz it is terrible
+- OAuth2 support for MSA

 ## Why is it called NodeSniper, when it is made in Java?

 https://imgur.com/a/hixbvFt